Monday, 19 May 2025

 Welfare, well-being, quality of life, peace, happiness and enjoyment.

-Equality, equity, justice & ethical communities.
+Equality, equity, justice and ethical communities.

 Spirituality and divinity.

-Social, environmental & economic welfare.
+Social, environmental and economic welfare.

 The arts and cultural heritage, including sustainable ceramics research.